saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 * Sauce Cloud mode gives access to Sauce Labs VMs with thousands of browser/ operating system combinations.

-### What are Saucectl and Testrunner Toolkit?
+### What can saucectl and the Sauce Labs Platform Do?

-Saucectl stands for Sauce Control, the command line interface for the Testrunner Toolkit.
-The toolkit includes `saucectl` commands that allow you to interface with Testrunner Toolkit, as well as the tools necessary to record the output from tests run on Cypress in Docker containers (sending the data to Sauce Labs), or on a Sauce Labs Virtual Machine, making it easy to interpret, share and analyze those test results.
+Saucectl stands for Sauce Control, the command line interface for running non-Selenium tests such a Cypress, TestCafe, Espresso, and XCUITest.
+The toolkit includes `saucectl` commands that allow you to interface with Sauce Labs, as well as the tools necessary to record the output from tests run on Cypress in Docker containers (sending the data to Sauce Labs), or on a Sauce Labs Virtual Machine, making it easy to interpret, share and analyze those test results.

-### Why Use Testrunner Toolkit
+### Why Use saucectl

 Historically, most end-to-end testing consisted of various components such as Selenium, mocha-chai (test assertion frameworks), and other tools that are necessary to run, automate, and debug tests.
 Users would create a remote session to test a web application.
-With [Sauce Labs Testrunner Toolkit and Cypress](https://docs.saucelabs.com/testrunner-toolkit/configuration/cypress), you have an all-in-one test framework, runner, and assertion platform that doesn’t require the client to send commands and wait for a response in order to run.
+With [Sauce Labs saucectl and Cypress](https://docs.saucelabs.com/testrunner-toolkit/configuration/cypress), you have an all-in-one test framework, runner, and assertion platform that doesn’t require the client to send commands and wait for a response in order to run.

-In other words, Testrunner Toolkit with Cypress provides a powerful [clear-box testing](https://en.wikipedia.org/wiki/White-box_testing) tool that doesn’t require downloading and installing several tools and libraries:
+In other words, saucectl with Cypress provides a powerful [clear-box testing](https://en.wikipedia.org/wiki/White-box_testing) tool that doesn’t require downloading and installing several tools and libraries:

 <img src="assets/TRT1.02B.png" alt="Testrunner Toolkit setup" width="600"/>